David Northrup

-David Northrup (born March 6, 1961, in Laramie, Wyoming) is an American politician and Republican Party member of the Wyoming House of Representatives representing the 25th district since January 10, 2023.
+David Northrup (born March 6, 1961, in Laramie, Wyoming) is an American politician who served as a Republican Party member of the Wyoming House of Representatives representing the 25th district from January 10, 2023 to January 2025.
 Northrup represented the 50th district in the Wyoming House of Representatives from 2013 to 2021.

 Education

 Northrup graduated from Montana Tech of the University of Montana.